jeff4/a7/src/pages/posts/61-pas-chap9.md

 	* *Logics and mathematics in the central nervous system...must structurally be essentially different from those languages to which our common experience refers...*
 	* *When we talk mathematics, we may be discussing a secondary language, built on the primary language truly used by the central nervous system.*
 	* *Thus the outward forms of our mathematics are not absolutely relevant from the point of view of evaluating what the mathematical or logical language truly used by the central nervous system is*

+### 42 JH Break

 1. Von Neumann argued that there is less 'logical depth' in the brain than in a computer, which may require millions of successive logical steps to imitate a simple thought process (known as the problem of 'combinatorial explosion' mentioned above).
 1. Following von Neumann, Rosenblatt similarly concluded that 'in dealing with the brain, a different kind of mathematics, primarily statistical in nature, seems to be involved [as the] brain seems to arrive at many results directly, or *intuitively*, rather than analytically'.
 1. It is clear from these passages that Rosenblatt intended to conceptualise the perceptron not as a logical but as a statistical machine -- that is, as a machine quite different from the paradigm of Boolean and binary computation that was emerging in those years.
 1. The genealogy of the perceptron points to a technological lineage that is related but clearly distinct from that of the digital computer.
 1. The invention of the perceptron, in fact, condenses influences that proceeded from diverse disciplines such as neurology, psychology, engineering, cybernetics, mathematics, and statistics.

+### 44 JH Break

 1. Rosenblatt's book *Neurodynamics* is the best source to evidence such a conurbation of ideas.
-1. Aside from von Neumann, in Neurodynamics Rosenblatt credited the contributions of Nicolas Rashevsky, McCulloch and Pitts, as well as Minsky for the idea of the logical neural network; Albert Uttley for the probabilistic model of distributed memory; Ross Ashby for the theory of self-organisation in machines; Donald Hebb and Hayek for selfreinforcement in neural pathways; and Gestalt theorists for holistic perception and distributed memory, among others.
+1. Aside from von Neumann, in *Neurodynamics* Rosenblatt credited the contributions of Nicolas Rashevsky, McCulloch and Pitts, as well as:
+	* Minsky for the idea of the logical neural network;
+	* Albert Uttley for the probabilistic model of distributed memory;
+	* Ross Ashby for the theory of self-organisation in machines;
+	* Donald Hebb and Hayek for selfreinforcement in neural pathways;
+	* Gestalt theorists for holistic perception and distributed memory, among others.
 1. But, how exactly did the perceptron constitute a breakthrough in the relation to this tradition?
 1. In a nutshell, as a technical form, the perceptron was an electromechanical computing network, but as a mathematical form, it expressed a novel trick: its adjustable parameters represented coordinates in a multidimensional vector space.
 1. This intuition has less to do with neurophysiology than with statistics.